 What is Write On?

-Write On is Hartford Stage's Annual Young Playwrights' Competition and is open to all Connecticut residents in grades 9-12.
+Write On is Hartford Stage’s Annual Young Playwrights’ Competition and is open to all Connecticut residents in grades 9-12.
 From among these applicants, 5-6 are selected to participate in the program.
-The program is modeled on Hartford Stage’s new play development process, and Write On playwrights have the unique opportunity to sit in on rehearsals and readings at Hartford Stage's Brand: NEW Festival of New Work in order to learn about the professional play development first-hand.
+The program is modeled on Hartford Stage’s new play development process, and Write On playwrights have the unique opportunity to learn about professional play development first-hand.
 Accepted students travel to Lincoln Center in New York City to see brownsville song (b-side for tray), a new play by Aetna New Voices Fellow, Kimber Lee.
 This experience provides the young playwrights with valuable knowledge that supports their own work turning their ideas into ten-minute play scripts.
-Over the next few months, Ms. Lee leads the students in intensive writing workshops taught by a professional playwright.
-The program culminates in the spring with readings of the ten-minute plays performed by local actors and directed by professional directors who work closely with the young playwrights.
+Over the next few months, Ms. Lee leads the students in intensive writing workshops held at Hartford Stage.
+The program culminates with readings of the ten-minute plays performed by local actors and directed by professional directors who work closely with the young playwrights.
 (Middle School Students Click Here To Learn About Our Middle School Playwriting Contest.)